After attack, Hanau takes a stand against racism | DW | 04.03.2020

 Space to process

-Conversation quickly turns to the attack.
-On two Fridays in March, the Cultural Forum will host an open discussion group where everyone is welcome to come share their thoughts and pain after the racist attack.
+The conversation quickly turns to the attack.
+On two Fridays in March, the Cultural Forum will host an open discussion group where everyone is welcome to share their thoughts and pain after the racist attack.

 "People in Hanau are talking a lot about the attack.
 I think it's about processing and about dealing with all the feelings that come along with it — the worries, fears, and also anger that can arise," says Hohmann.